 - Free subscribers can’t see member content.
 If you’re a paid member, 1. verify you are logged in.
 You must be logged in to see member content.
 2. verify your subscription is current.
 To do that, log in to paypal, and view your recurring payments.
 3. Verify you are using the login with which you became a paying member.
 You might have a separate, older login that is still at free subscriber level, if you became a paying member separately, without using the upgrade process.
 If you’re being redirected to the Member Options page whenever you try to view member content, the system does not consider you logged in.
 If you have logged in, but get logged out whenever you change pages, your browser may be blocking cookies.
 Try another browser (e.g. Chrome or Firefox) or consider updating your browser security settings to allow cookies.

+E.g. Do you support all mobile devices?
+Test the site on your mobile device.
 Some features are functional on mobile devices and some are not.
 For instance, iPad does not natively support *Flash* and most Giza videos are Youtube (Google) videos displayed in *Flash*.
-However Google has created a workaround for this, and some videos may now display fine on the iPad.
+However Google has created a workaround for this, and videos usually now display fine on the iPad.
 Phones with full browsers will usually work fine, if they are standard full browsers (e.g. Chrome, Firefox, Safari).
 We can’t troubleshoot for specific phones, however, if the system is working on a normal PC in normal browsers.
 Technically, the site is supported on PC and Mac in Chrome, Firefox, Safari, and Internet Explorer (our least preferred browser).